Editor’s Note: This page has been retired and is no longer being updated.

 The event was officially titled the “March on Washington for Jobs and Freedom.”

 Martin Luther King Jr. gave his famous “I Have a Dream” speech at the Lincoln Memorial.

-The march was organized by the “Big Six” leaders of the civil rights movement: A. Philip Randolph, Whitney M. Young, Jr., Dr. Martin Luther King, Jr., James Farmer, Roy Wilkins, and John Lewis.
+The march was organized by the “Big Six” leaders of the civil rights movement: A. Philip Randolph, Whitney M. Young Jr., Martin Luther King Jr., James Farmer, Roy Wilkins and John Lewis.
 Bayard Rustin was chief organizer of the march.

-The marchers were entertained by celebrities, including Ossie Davis, Joan Baez, Bobby Darin, Odetta, Bob Dylan, Peter, Paul and Mary, and Jackie Robinson.
-Other celebrities who were present included actors Marlon Brando, Charlton Heston, Harry Belafonte, Burt Lancaster, Paul Newman, Diahann Carroll, Lena Horne, Sammy Davis, Jr., and writer James Baldwin.
+The marchers were entertained by celebrities including Ossie Davis, Ruby Dee, Joan Baez, Bobby Darin, Odetta, Bob Dylan, Lena Horne, and Peter, Paul and Mary.
+Other celebrities who were present included Marlon Brando, Charlton Heston, Harry Belafonte, Burt Lancaster, Paul Newman, Diahann Carroll, Sammy Davis Jr., James Baldwin and Jackie Robinson.

-August 28, 2013 - On the 50th anniversary of the march, one of the 1963 organizers Rep. John Lewis (D-GA), and presidents Barack Obama, Bill Clinton and Jimmy Carter address the crowd at the steps of the Lincoln Memorial.
-Also present are the daughters of two civil rights era presidents, Caroline Kennedy and Lynda Johnson Robb, the parents of Trayvon Martin, Sybrina Fulton and Tracy Martin, and actors Oprah Winfrey and Forest Whitaker.
+August 28, 2013 - On the 50th anniversary of the march, one of the 1963 organizers, John Lewis, a congressman (D-GA), and US Presidents Barack Obama, Bill Clinton and Jimmy Carter, address a crowd at the steps of the Lincoln Memorial.
+Other participants include Oprah Winfrey and the parents of Trayvon Martin.